 The following actions could lead to a failed test:

-- Stepping away from the line
+- Stepping away from the line.

-- Taking the wrong amount of steps
+- Taking the wrong number of steps.

-- Using arms to balance
+- Using arms to balance.

-- Failing to follow instructions
+- Failing to follow instructions.

-The final test, the Horizontal Gaze Nystagmus, does not involve balance and coordination.
-During the test, an office will instruct you to look at an object as he / she moves it across your field of vision.
+- The final test, the Horizontal Gaze Nystagmus, does not involve balance and coordination.
+During the test, an office will instruct you to look at an object as he or she moves it across your field of vision.
 If your eyes are unable to follow the object smoothly, law enforcement may assume that you are under the influence.